msub2/awesome-webxr/README.md

 > A curated list of WebXR links and resources.

-WebXR is a group of standards that allows browsers to access virtual and augmented reality devices, enabling developers to create immersive content that's easily accessible  online, without the need for installations or storefront curation.
+WebXR comprises a group of standards that allow browsers to access virtual and augmented reality devices, enabling developers to create immersive content that's easily accessible online, without the need for installations or storefront curation.

 ## Contents
 - [Standout Examples](#standout-examples)